Neabfi/arxiv_citations_map/README.md

 ![](demo.gif)

-Run `npm install` to install de dependencies.
+Run `npm install` to install the dependencies.